COURSE CATALOGUE : ARTS AND EDUCATION

 Art, Culture and Society Electives

-AEP 335 The Arts and Human Development The primary purpose of this course is to explore the ways in which the arts serve human development.
+AEP 335/435 Arts and Human Development The primary purpose of this course is to explore the ways in which the arts serve human development.
 Students examine the relationship between the arts and various dimensions of development such as cognitive, cultural, and emotional growth.
 This course is interdisciplinary in nature and addresses some of the following questions: What is art?
 Do different forms of art serve different functions?
 What do the arts teach children that other traditional subjects do not teach?
 What is the role of creativity in art?
 Students are encouraged to explore connections between the arts and education while also reflecting upon the significance of the arts in their own lives.
-(Collins/Davenport/Whittier, Spring, offered annually)
+Students majoring in Arts and Education must complete this course in their junior or senior year and will be required to complete an additional capstone project in which they synthesize and apply their previous study in the field of arts and education to a practical problems in the field.
+(Collins/Davenport/Whittier, offered annually)